NobilityDeviant/ZenDownloader/README.md

 # Building

 I 100% recommend using IDEA.
 Don't use Eclipse or Netbeans because they're not fully supported.
-This project is built using JDK 17, though I'm sure higher versions work as well.
+This project is built using JDK 21.

 Download IntelliJ: [Download](https://www.jetbrains.com/idea/)

 In order to import the project through VCS, `Git` is needed as well.
+*Git is recommended for to easy updating*

 Download Git: [Download](https://git-scm.com/downloads)